amd2853/305mod5assignment/README.md

 > git push
 5. Open a pull request

+## Collaborating
+1. Clone repository
+2. Add contribution to files
+3. Commit your changes
+4. Push to the master branch

 ## License
 Distributed under the MIT License.
 *See [LICENSE](https://github.com/amd2853/305mod5assignment/blob/main/LICENSE) for more information regarding the MIT license.*